codurance/site/_posts/2015-06-21-shape-your-infrastructure-with-terraform.md

 #### Security groups

 A definition of any EC2 instance requires assigning it to a security group.
-Security groups are another type of resources.
-In this case definition of a resource is also so easy as for previous resources.
-Depends on our needs we can define inbound (ingress) and outbound (egress) rules for given range of ports, a protocol and addresses.
+Security groups are another type of resource in Terraform.
+Once again configuration of this resource type is straightforward.
+Depending on our needs we can define inbound (ingress) and outbound (egress) rules for the desired range of ports, protocols and addresses.

-***config-security_groups.tf***
+***security_groups-config.tf***
 {% highlight javascript %}
 resource "aws_security_group" "nat" {
     name = "${var.environment_name}-nat"